ota-meshi/eslint-plugin-regexp/docs/rules/sort-alternatives.md

 This rule will sort alternatives to improve readability and maintainability.

 The primary target of this rule are lists of words and/or numbers.
-These lists are somewhat common and sorting them makes it easy for readers to check whether a particular word or number is included.
+These lists are somewhat common, and sorting them makes it easy for readers to check whether a particular word or number is included.

 This rule will only sort alternatives if reordering the alternatives doesn't affect the pattern.